BasThomas/basthomas.github.io/_posts/2023-07-29-exploring-assistive-access.md

 <!--more-->

+Not in the loop on Assistive Access?
+Beyond Apple's announcement earlier this year, there's an awesome [WWDC session on Assistive Technology](https://developer.apple.com/videos/play/wwdc2023/10032/) by none other than Allen Whearry.

 ⚠️ Note that Assistive Access is currently still beta software, and may have bugs that I therefore won't judge too harshly. ⚠️